Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 All Nestlé suppliers must comply with the Nestlé Responsible Sourcing Standard.
 This standard requires our suppliers to comply with a set of legal and environmental requirements, including for water, and to demonstrate continuous improvement.

-In addition, we conduct an annual assessment of current water risk at sourcing locations for key agricultural commodities including cereals, coffee, dairy and sugar, using a combined water stress index that combines results for entire sourcing areas from four publicly available tools: WRI Aqueduct, WWF Water Risk Filter, Pfister Water Stress Index and the Water Depletion dataset by EarthStat.
+In addition, we conduct an annual assessment of current water risk at sourcing locations for key agricultural commodities, including cereals, coffee, dairy and sugar, using a water stress index that combines results for entire sourcing areas from four publicly available tools: Aqueduct from the World Resource Institute, the Water Risk Filter, the Pfister Water Stress Index and the Water Depletion dataset.

-Our aim is to protect, renew and restore water to create a positive impact in agriculture.
+We aim to protect, renew and restore water to create a positive impact in agriculture.
 This forms part of our work to advance regenerative food systems at scale.

 Examples from the field